DanielPollithy/danielpollithy.github.io/_posts/2018-04-05-calculating-a-feed-forward-net-by-hand.md

 They work by weighting their inputs (`w_0, w_1`), summing them up (Σ) and applying an activation function to the output.

-Multiple perceptrons forms layers and the layers form a neural network.
+Multiple perceptrons form layers and the layers form a neural network.
 Neural networks are general function approximation machines.
 That means that for every continuous function within a limited range a neural network can serve an approximation with an error less than some chosen epsilon.

 Let's look at an example with only one perceptron to understand why we want to use them in layers.